-I know I’m probably a dweeb, but I really thought the show, American Pickers, had some semblance to reality.
+American Pickers is a snicker.
+Worse than that, they’re a total scam, just like all the other “reality shows.”
+I know I’m probably a dweeb, but I really thought the show had some semblance to reality.

 I’ve been watching it for a few years now, and occasionally I’ll nag my hubby to take a road trip and bother people across America.
 We’d crash through gates posted with No Trespassing signs to root through their junk and buy stuff that I could wash off and resell on Etsy or eBay.

 Let’s annoy random people along the hyways and byways of this great country full of hoarders!
 Let’s take a chance of getting a shotgun stuck up our noses!
 Let’s brave fifteen vicious dogs, a few cranky geese, rusted iron scrap coated with lockjaw germs, old timber hiding deadly spiders, and roofs about to cave in!